rhyolight/numenta-web/packages/numenta.com/pages/company/newsletter/2017/10/26/october-2017-newsletter.md

 ---
 author: Christy Maver
-description: "I’m excited to share that our first paper on sensorimotor inference has been accepted and published in the journal Frontiers in Neural Circuits.
-We posted an earlier version on bioRxiv in July while it was undergoing review, and the final, peer-reviewed version is now available under its new title, “A Theory of How Columns in the Neocortex Enable Learning the Structure of the World.”"
+description: "We're excited to share that our first paper on sensorimotor inference has been accepted and published in the journal, Frontiers in Neural Circuits.
+Now that it has been published, we plan to present our findings at the HTM Meetup in November and in several neuroscience labs in the months to come."
 date: 2017/10/26
 hideImage: false
 image: ../images/october.png
 org: VP of Marketing
 tags: numenta newsletter october 2017
-title: Numenta Newsletter October 2017
+title: "HTM Meetup, new paper on sensorimotor inference | Numenta News – October 2017"
+header: "HTM Meetup, new paper on sensorimotor inference & More"
+keywords: "HTM Meetup"
 type: post
 sound: https://soundcloud.com/numenta/october-2017-numenta-news
 ---